mrenrich84/CV/README.md

 Quite a few times I had managers around me reminding the cost of stopping or delaying operations - which usually was starting at tens of thousands per day.

-All of these was more cool and challenging than stressfull - such a great adventure!
+All of these has been more cool and challenging than stressfull - such a great adventure!

 #### Sympathy with management humans
 Owning a restaurant for a year gave me some good insights on how difficult can managers life be.
-Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself a sympathy for business runners.
+Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself an empathy with entrepreneurs.

 #### Native Italian with fluent English and Spanish language capabilities